Race and

 different type."
 Only when a society is truly composed of one single race

-will it ever attain a condition of self-governability; until then, peoples all
+will it ever attain a condition of self-governability; until then, peoples all over the world are subject to control by others.

 It is by thus falling back on inexorable historical (racial) evolution